Octopus Electric Vehicles Logo

 EV battery

+The power source for your EV.
 An electric car battery works by storing energy in a chemical form, which can then be converted into electrical energy to power the car's motor.
-The battery is made up of lots of small cells, each containing a positive electrode (cathode), a negative electrode (anode), and an electrolyte that allows ions to flow between the electrodes.

 Other emissions / particulate matter

-Exhaust pipes aren’t the only thing in a car that causes air pollution.
 Tyres and brakes emit tiny pieces of particulate matter that break off during driving and braking.
-These can actually cause up to 2,000 times more pollution than exhaust fumes and are linked to poor health.
-EVs use regenerative braking so there is less wear on the tyres.
-This means that they emit less particulate matter than traditional fuel-powered cars.
+These can cause up to 2,000 times more pollution than exhaust fumes.
+EVs generally emit less of these than petrol/diesel cars because of their use of regenerative braking.